-The Stats link appears automatically for logged in users with the appropriate access permissions (/quides/user-access-and-control/configuring-user-roles-and-permissions).
+The Stats link appears automatically for logged in users with the appropriate access permissions.

 Viewing the Real-time stats

 The Real-time stats page allows you to separately monitor caching for each of your services in real time, as they operate on a second-by-second basis.